Mark Francis's avatarPerson

 About

 Mark Francis is a technology executive with deep experience in aging and healthcare.
-Currently, the Chief Product Officer (CPO) of Electronic Caregiver, Mark's career spans leadership roles at Amazon Web Services, Intel, Health Hero Network, and Age Wave.
+Currently, the Founder and CEO of CaregiverZone, Mark's career spans leadership roles at Amazon Web Services, Intel, Health Hero Network, and Age Wave.
 A builder and inventor, Mark has been awarded 17 US patents and his ventures have raised over $500 million.
 In the area of digital health, Mark's ventures have achieved multiple exits, including acquisitions or JVs with Bosch, SCAN, and GE.
-Mark serves as a Mentor to the NIH StartUp Challenge and is the Founder of CaregiverZone.
-He was educated at Harvard, Pitt, and Cambridge.
+Mark serves as a Mentor to the NIH StartUp Challenge and was educated at Harvard, Pitt, and Cambridge.

 Published content